Medical Image Resources | Non-Medical Images

 Loyola University Dermatology Medical Education Atlas – Dermatology Atlas with Alphabetized Index

-The NIH Image Bank contains images from the collections of the 27 institutes and centers that comprise the National Institutes of Health.
+The National Institutes of Health (NIH) Image Gallery contains images from the collections of the 27 institutes and centers that comprise the National Institutes of Health.
 Contents include general biomedical and science-related images, clinicians, computers, patient care-related images, microscopy images, and various exterior images.

 NLM Digital Collections – The National Library of Medicine’s free online archive of biomedical books and videos.
 All the content in Digital Collections is in the public domain and freely available worldwide.
 Digital Collections provides unique access to NLM’s rich, historical resources.